 • Principal Investigator: Dr. Christy Spackman (School for the Future of Innovation in Society; School of Arts, Media, and Engineering)

-• Co-Principal Investigators: Dr. Byron Lahey (School of Arts, Media, and Engineering), Dr. Kevin McHugh (School of Geographical Sciences and Urban Planning; Global Futures Laboratory; School of Human Evolution and Social Change; Barrett The Honors College)
+• Co-Principal Investigators: Dr. Byron Lahey (School of Arts, Media, and Engineering), Dr. Kevin McHugh (School of Geographical Sciences and Urban Planning; Global Futures Laboratory; School of Human Evolution and Social Change; Barrett The Honors College), Lauryn Mannigel, Doctoral Student (School of Arts, Media and Engineering).

 SUMMARY: "Atmospheres of Belonging" is an interdisciplinary initiative that addresses the profound impact of climate change-induced immigration on communities.
 Situated in Mesa, Arizona, the project delves into the olfactory aspects of belonging through community collaboration, archival research, and the creation of a kinetic sculpture.
 By merging art, science, and technology, the team aims to deepen their understanding of belonging dynamics, challenge traditional perceptions, and contribute to future research on fostering inclusive, resilient cities.